its-zaki/function-assignment/README.md

+# function-assignment
-# function-assignment This is Function Assignment
+In This Assignment Function is created